 Next year, Montreal plans to ban restaurants from distributing takeout in plastic bags.
-Six months later, utensils and other packaging items made of single-use plastics will also have to go.
+Then, six months later, utensils and other packaging items made of single-use plastics will also have to go.

 Despite ongoing Montreal heat waves and mounting evidence from all corners of the world, the threat of climate disaster still registers as nebulous to some, so Plante provided a fact intended to hit close to home: The landfill in Terrebonne, which serves Greater Montreal’s 82 municipalities, will be overrun by 2029 if the use of plastic isn’t significantly curtailed.

-So what does this all mean for Montreal restaurants, places who’ve gone full steam ahead with takeout and delivery to overcome the seemingly more immediate threat of insolvency in the face of the pandemic restrictions?
+So what does this all mean for Montreal restaurants, places that have gone full steam ahead with takeout and delivery to overcome the seemingly more immediate threat of insolvency in the face of the pandemic restrictions?
 Well, they have just over a year (until September 1, 2022, to be exact) to find an alternative to plastic bags, and until March 2023 to figure out the rest.
-Businesses who do not comply with the new bylaw will face fines of up to $4,000.
+After that, businesses that do not comply with the new bylaw will face fines of up to $4,000.

-(Exceptions to the bylaw include the polystyrene trays used to package meat and fish for sanitary reasons, as well as the containers and cutlery used by nonprofits to distribute food.)
+(Exceptions to the bylaw include the polystyrene trays used to package meat and fish for sanitary reasons and the containers and cutlery used by nonprofits to distribute food.)

-Anyone who’s been regularly ordering out knows that a number of the city’s restaurants are already using cardboard and bioplastic alternatives.
-A popular choice is the compostable Cambium, a hybrid made of unbleached cardboard and cornstarch.
+Anyone regularly ordering out knows that many of the city’s restaurants already use cardboard and bioplastic alternatives.
+A popular choice is Cambium, a compostable hybrid made of unbleached cardboard and cornstarch.
 A few Montreal restaurants have also adopted reusable takeout packaging schemes — many of which were suspended in the early days of the pandemic when the risk of coronavirus transmission from the surfaces of materials remained unclear.

 Reusable containers shift the focus away from disposability, which remains a concern even with alternatives to non-recyclable plastic.
 Single-use packaging, even if compostable, expends environmentally-taxing resources during the manufacturing process, and adds to trash when not properly discarded — something to consider given the upswing in food-related litter during the pandemic.

-Ahead of Plante’s announcement, a group of 60 Montreal restaurants had already committed to a pilot project that gives their customers the option of ordering takeout served in reusable containers, Journal Métro reports.
+Ahead of Plante’s announcement, a group of 60 Montreal restaurants had already committed to a pilot project that allows customers to order takeout served in reusable containers, Journal Métro reports.
 Hawaiian-Filipino restaurant Le Petit Vibe, Chinatown diner Dobe & Andy, and Japanese eatery Otto Bistro are among those on board with the initiative, called Bo, which asks customers to drop off containers at a designated return site within two weeks of use.